 Even though LGBTQ people are more at risk for drug and alcohol abuse, Michigan and the whole country are facing an epidemic-level drug crisis.

-In Michigan, more people die from accidental overdose than from car crashes, and every 11 minutes someone dies of an overdose, according to a Michigan Judicial Institute Seminar on opioid addiction in 2017.
+In Michigan, more people die from accidental overdose than from car crashes.
+Every 11 minutes someone dies of an overdose according to a Michigan Judicial Institute Seminar on opioid addiction in 2017.

-We must focus on the most vulnerable in our communities but also acknowledge that substance use disorder is common and anyone in the wrong situation could fall prey to it.
+We must focus on the most vulnerable in our communities but also acknowledge that substance use is common and anyone can fall prey to it.

 If you or a loved one is struggling with addiction in Michigan, the Detroit Wayne Mental Health Authority is a safety net organization that provides a full array of services and support to adults with mental health issues and substance use disorders.

-"DWMHA provides comprehensive, integrated, evidence-based practices, trauma-informed care, gender-specific and a culturally sensitive service array," according to Darlene D. Owens, director of substance use disorder initiatives.
-"We serve individuals from 11 years of age to over 65 years seeking help."
+"DWMHA provides comprehensive, integrated, trauma-informed and gender-specific care," according to Darlene D. Owens, Director of substance use disorder initiatives.
+"We serve children and adults who need help.”

-For more information about programs and getting help with addiction, contact the organization's caring and knowledgeable substance abuse experts today.
+For more information contact the organization's caring and knowledgeable substance use experts today.